losonczylab/Grosmark_NatNeuro_2021/readme.md

 -**'createSyntheticEvents’** – creates synthetic replay events for testing out the functions above

+### Notes:
-Note that unlike the linear correlation analysis, the results of the circo-linear correlation analysis are not signed (i.e. are always positive) and therefore the Radon transform analysis is used to disambiguate between forward and reverse replay events.
+Unlike the linear correlation analysis, the results of the circo-linear correlation analysis are not signed (i.e. are always positive) and therefore the Radon transform analysis is used to disambiguate between forward and reverse replay events.

 Input-output details, notes and citations are provided in the help for each of the functions.